RESETHACKER-COMMUNITY/Resources/Writeups/javascript.md

     Select Js in the Options : In case you want to See all the Js files) Select XHR(XML HTTP Request or Simply fetching remote file with javascript) : In case you want to See Request made by javascript.
+    Click on the Global listner from threads and you can see all the POST request that has been made within JS files.

 ## Understanding Juicy information, Collecting Urls, endpoints etc and Automating things :